reese72/LethalData/README.md

 ![screenshot of LethalData](https://i.imgur.com/J7g02Vx.png)

 The main goal of this program is to take everything about [Lethal Tracker](https://github.com/Artemis6425/LethalTracker) that was fantastic and make it better, while adding features where they were lacking.
 That said, LethalData isn't a complete clone of [Lethal Tracker](https://github.com/Artemis6425/LethalTracker).
-For one, LethalData has no OBS mode, nor does it have any of the quota pace calculations which make [Lethal Tracker](https://github.com/Artemis6425/LethalTracker) better for Q1, Q3, etc... runs, so if either of those are important to you it would be best to stick with the OG.
+For one, LethalData has no OBS mode, nor does it have any of the quota pace calculations, so if either of those are deal breakers it would be best to stick with the OG.

 ## Features